x4raynixx/ESP32-2432S024_Example/README.md

+How to make your **ESP32-2432S024** [CYD], work and actually display contents on screen.
+If this doesn't work for you, you can try editing and look what works for you.
+I'm a ESP32 Beginner too, so i don't know much aswell.

+---

 Step 1: Go to Library Manager in Arduino IDE -> Install "CST816D" | Author: "Maxime Andre".

 Step 2: Go to Library Manager in Arduino IDE -> Install "TFT_eSPI" | Author: "Bodmer".